THE P12 “ONE BADGE -AI QUANTUM- ONE CARD”

 The FIPS-140-02, NIST 800-417 and FBI 201.1 and 201.2 complaint product, JWICS cleared for testing, HSPD-12/PIV Approved (1st and only Biometric GSA Verified fully Compliant) next gen CAC/Biometric Migration Solution.

 The search for the one card solutions has been ongoing for over 10 years with no solution to date until now.
-Introducing the AMT-USC P12, the most advanced Biometric today.
-The first and still the only Biometric all Technology next gen CAC One Card HSPD-12/PIV CCA approved as fully compliant.
+Introducing the AMT-USC P12, the most advanced Multi Biometric today (fingerprint, Iris, Facial, Hand, Foot, DNA).
+The first and still the only Biometric all Technology next gen CAC One Card HSPD-12/PIV and CCA (all hardware continuous authentication) approved as fully compliant.
+It stops Insider Risk, it stops hacker implanted software.
+Five different network security certifications for up to five different networks.
+This is the "OneCard" finally delivered.

 It is to be clearly noted here that there is no deployed system until the P5 and P12 from AMT-USC that seamlessly and continuously protects military or commercial networks from multiple threats, including credential sharing, credential theft, walk-away attacks, automated attacks using USB/rubber ducky/scripting, and/ or credential escalation or insider risk or external threats.
 That is until the arrival of the AMT-USC P12-ID Quantum AI “Smart OneCard” Identity Biometric.